 ('manager defmethod writeln ()

-(cout writeln "Name: " (this full-name))
+(cout writeln "Name: " (this complete-name))

 ('manager defmethod writeln ()

-(cout write "Name: ") (nil apply this ('employee getmethod 'writeln))
+(cout write "Name: ") (this employee::writeln)

 (cout writeln "Level: " level))